Loving our downstream neighbor.

 Your generosity matters.

-Thanks to 65+ individual donors, over $20,000 has been raised for the new greenhouse.
+Funding by numerous individual donors makes the summer high school Green Team a possibility.
 We are so grateful for the outpouring of support from the community.
 Your financial support enables Plaster Creek Stewards to engage in community building work that includes healthy plants, water, and neighborhoods.
 Contributions of $10, $50, $1000, or more will help us cover costs that will occur over time!

 Your place matters.